-Searching for Rhode Island first time home buyer grants to purchase that home?
-Find the best grants for home buying in Rhode Island and other home mortgage grants available below.
+Searching for Rhode Island first time home buyer grants to purchase a home?
+Find cool grants/programs for home buying in Rhode Island and other home mortgage grants available below.

 Although exciting, it is also daunting because of the huge financial commitment.
 But don't let that deter you.
 It is my plan to give you some useful information about home buying grants which will help you with this exciting and much sought after venture.

 Qualifying for one of these grants is like receiving a package all gift wrapped with grant dollars.

 To begin with, unfortunately, the State of Rhode Island does not offer a Rhode Island first time home buyer grant program for its residents.

 What they do have for their residents is really cool.
 They have a program called the "FirstHomes" program.
 This is a hundred percent financing program.

 With 100% financing, you don't need money for your down payment.
 That's cool isn't it.
 They even have help for the closing costs with these programs as well.

 Another program is called the "Beyond FirstHomes."
 What's nice about this program is you don't have to be a first time buyer.
 They also have a low down payment requirement.